 - Major operational changes from the fiscal year

-Use this meeting as an opportunity to start identifying the documentation you'll need to pull for the audit and who will take responsibility for gathering that financial information.
-Many state laws require specific documentation, so confirm requirements with your accountant or CPA early.
+Use this meeting as an opportunity to start identifying the documentation you’ll need to pull for the audit and who will take responsibility for gathering that financial information.
+Many state laws require specific documentation, so confirm requirements with your accountant or CPA early and verify with relevant regulatory bodies to ensure all regulatory obligations are met.

 The challenge grants present during a nonprofit audit